sugarlabs/sugar-docs/src/CODE_OF_CONDUCT.md

 Code of Conduct
 ===============

-To be effective, the members of the Sugar Labs community must to work together; our code of conduct lays down the "ground rules" for our cooperative efforts.
+To be effective, the members of the Sugar Labs community must work together; our code of conduct lays down the "ground rules" for our cooperative efforts.

 The Sugar Labs community supports the educators and software developers who use and develop the Sugar Learning Platform.
-Sugar is a place for children to explore, learn, teach, and reflect.
-Sugar Labs is a place where we all can explore, learn, teach, and reflect.
+Sugar is a place for all and especially for children to explore, learn, teach, and reflect.
 The same underlying principles that make Sugar great—discovery, collaboration, and reflection—are central to the way the Sugar community operates.